KateTorres/cheat-sheets/README.md

 # MiscellaneousLearning
-This Repo contains Git-related cheat sheets, practice examples
+This Repo is my playground.
+I practice difefrent things here.
+Do not try to make sence from what you see here.